DistributedCollective/LimitOrder/README.md

 ## Overview

 Typically AMMs only settle orders with market price, which represents a significant limitation compared to orderbook driven exchanges.
-SushiSwap addresses this critical AMM pain point with the release of the limit order feature.
+Sovryn addresses this critical AMM pain point with the release of the limit order feature.

 Contracts in this repo help you submit a limit order with a lower price than what it is now.
 Later, when the price gets lower enough to meet the requirement of your order, it gets settled.